to enhance and maintain our Grade II* Heritage Building

 Please find details below.

-A Faculty Application for permission to replace the church lighting has been submitted (November 2021) to the Diocese of Southwark’s Advisory Committee.
+A Faculty Application for permission to replace the church lighting has been granted by the Diocese of Southwark’s Advisory Committee.
 Faculty Reference: 2021-063558.

 As part of our Mission Action Plan, this project will replace internal light fittings in St Peter’s with LED lighting units, and adapt the current lighting system to enhance use as a community space and venue; making St. Peter’s a welcoming hub for the existing range of community groups that use the space and to assist in our stated aim of widening access to and participation by those sections of the community that are currently underrepresented in the use of the building.